 The old proverb states that the best time to plant a tree was 20 years ago….the second best time is now.
 Luckily our chapter has been ahead of the game by planting trees at Seabourne for over 12 years.
 These leaved beauties have greatly enhanced the conversion of Seabourne into a productive and verdant nature park.
 As part of this tree planting, we have created an Arboretum located along the trails in the woodlands at the north side of the park.

-So starting in 2009 Texas Master Naturalists and other volunteers including Boy Scouts, LDS and other church and youth groups planted hundreds of native trees all around the paths and lake.
-There are now more than 50 species of trees all over the park.
-You’ll see a lot of live oaks and elms along the outer loop and a mixture of native trees around the Lake (red maple, river birch, green ash, American and cedar elm, American and Mexican sycamore, bald cypress and Montezuma cypress, black willow, black gum) and a large variety of native oaks.
-None are more than 10 years old.
+Starting in 2009 Texas Master Naturalists and other volunteers including Boy Scouts, LDS and other church and youth groups have planted hundreds of native trees in the park.
+These trees are located around the lake of Seabourne as well as along the trails of the north woodlands.
+The Arboretum now contains more than 50 species of trees.
+Wander along the trails of the north woodlands and you’ll see a wide variety of oaks, red maple, river birch, green ash, American and cedar elm, American and Mexican sycamore, bald cypress and Montezuma cypress, black willow, and black gum.

 Our goal with the Arboretum is to provide an area where native trees and shrubs are grown for study and display and where visitors can relax in the shade and enjoy the park’s natural beauty.
 Currently we are making a concerted effort to grow and add even more improvements to the Arboretum.

 First, we are creating 5-year plan for future growth.
 This will guide future tree planting and other aspects of the Arboretum.
 We’re looking at upgrading the tags and signage for each tree.
 Visitors find it more enjoyable when they know what they’re looking at.
 We can also add interpretive signage throughout the Arboretum that will inspire curiosity and build knowledge about plants and wooded landscapes.
 We are going to make new brochures about the trees (handouts and online) and the birds or insects that use these trees in their lifecycles.